SUNL Investors Have Opportunity to Lead Sunlight Financial Holdings Inc. f/k/a Spartan Acquisition Corp. II Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sunlight Financial Holdings Inc. f/k/a Spartan Acquisition Corp.
+8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sunlight Financial Holdings Inc. f/k/a Spartan Acquisition Corp.
 II ("Sunlight" or the "Company") (NYSE: SUNL).

 Class Period: January 25, 2021 – September 28, 2022